vpayno/exercism-workspace/go/phone-number/phonenumber-doc.md

 ## Variables

-ErrAreaCodeStartsWithOne is an error used when area codes start with one\.
+ErrAreaCodeStartsWithOne is an error used when area codes start with one.

 ```go
 var ErrAreaCodeStartsWithOne = errors.New("area code cannot start with one")
 ```

-ErrAreaCodeStartsWithZero is an error used when area codes start with zero\.
+ErrAreaCodeStartsWithZero is an error used when area codes start with zero.

 ```go
 var ErrAreaCodeStartsWithZero = errors.New("area code cannot start with zero")
 ```

-ErrContainsLetters is an error used when the phone number has letters in it\.
+ErrContainsLetters is an error used when the phone number has letters in it.

 ```go
 var ErrContainsLetters = errors.New("letters not permitted")
 ```

-ErrContainsPunctuations is an error used when the phone number has punctuation in it\.
+ErrContainsPunctuations is an error used when the phone number has punctuation in it.

 ```go
 var ErrContainsPunctuations = errors.New("punctuations not permitted")
 ```

-ErrElevenNotStartWithOne is an error used when the phone number has 11 digits and it doesn't start with one\.
+ErrElevenNotStartWithOne is an error used when the phone number has 11 digits and it doesn't start with one.

 ```go
 var ErrElevenNotStartWithOne = errors.New("11 digits must start with 1")
 ```

-ErrExchangeCodeStartsWithOne is an error used when exchange codes start with one\.
+ErrExchangeCodeStartsWithOne is an error used when exchange codes start with one.

 ```go
 var ErrExchangeCodeStartsWithOne = errors.New("exchange code cannot start with one")
 ```

-ErrExchangeCodeStartsWithZero is an error used when exchange codes start with zero\.
+ErrExchangeCodeStartsWithZero is an error used when exchange codes start with zero.

 ```go
 var ErrExchangeCodeStartsWithZero = errors.New("exchange code cannot start with zero")
 ```

-ErrNumOfDigits is an error used when the phone number has less than 10 digits\.
+ErrNumOfDigits is an error used when the phone number has less than 10 digits.

 ```go
 var ErrNumOfDigits = errors.New("incorrect number of digits")
 ```

-ErrTooManyNumbers is an error used when the phone number has more than 11 digits\.
+ErrTooManyNumbers is an error used when the phone number has more than 11 digits.

 ```go
 var ErrTooManyNumbers = errors.New("more than 11 digits")